Danny Donnelly (politician): Early career (2011-2022)

 Donnelly began his political career as a candidate for the Green Party NI in the 2011 local elections for Larne Borough Council, before leaving the party to join Alliance.
 Donnelly later ran in the newly formed Mid and East Antrim Borough Council in the 2014 local elections as the Alliance candidate for the Braid constituency, but failed to be elected.

 Following this, he ran alongside Stewart Dickson in the 2016 and 2017 Northern Ireland Assembly elections, coming 9th and then 8th - but failing to be elected.

-He than ran again for Mid and East Antrim District Council in the May 2019 local election, this time as one of the two Alliance candidates for the Larne Lough District.
-Donnelly was elected on the first count, polling the second most FPVs in the constituency (1,057 votes) and earning 17.66% of the vote.
+He then ran again for Mid and East Antrim District Council in the May 2019 local election, this time as one of the two Alliance candidates for the Larne Lough District.
+Donnelly was elected on the first count, polling the second most first preferences in the constituency (1,057 votes) and earning 17.66% of the vote.

 Later that year, Donnelly replaced Stewart Dickson as the Alliance Party candidate for East Antrim.
 He contested the 2019 general election, increasing the Alliance Vote in the constituency by 11.7% and coming second.
 He reduced incumbent MP Sammy Wilson's majority from 15,923 in 2017 to 6,716.